davidmoten/rxjava-jdbc/README.md

 Processing a ResultSet
 -----------------------------
 Many operators in rxjava process items pushed to them asynchronously.
-If you use queries in the default asynchronous way then the ResultSet results need to be processed before being emitted to a consuming Observable.
+Given this it is important that ResultSet query results are processed before being emitted to a consuming Observable.
 This means that the select query needs to be passed a function that converts a ResultSet to a result that does not depend on an open java.sql.Connection.
 Use the get(), getAs(), getTuple?(), and autoMap() methods to process the method to specify this function as below.

 ```java
 Observable<Integer> scores = db.query("select score from person where name=?")